Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation Setup

-It is important to stress that the defender is unaware of the specific vulnerability affecting the \textit{HackTheBox}'s machine and thus takes no direct actions to prevent their exploitation.
-The only defensive action taken by the defender is to deploy \NAME on the machine.\\
+We emphasize that the defender is unaware of the vulnerability of $\target$ from the \htb machine and, therefore, does not take any preventive measures against its exploitation.
+The sole defensive action by the defender is the deployment of \NAME on the machine.

-\textbf{Attacker setup:} The attacker is provided with the IP address of $\target$ and uses this to initiate the attack.
+\paragraph{\textbf{Attacker Setup}} The attacker is provided with the IP address of $\target$ and uses this to initiate the attack.
 We cap the number of rounds per attack for the attacker at 30.\footnote{Note that this limit applies to rounds, not individual actions (commands).
-The attacker may perform multiple actions in a single round.} As a reference, the average number of actions needed by the attacker to successfully compromise a \textit{HackTheBox} machine (without any defense) is approximately 5.6.
-To implement the LLM-agent, we tested two state-of-the-art models: OpenAI's ChatGPT-4 and ChatGPT-4-o, as prior research has identified the ChatGPT-4 family as the only models capable of delivering meaningful results~\cite{autoattacker, deng2023pentestgpt}.
+The attacker may perform multiple actions in a single round.} As a reference, the average number of actions the attacker needs to successfully compromise a \htb machine (without any defense) is approximately $5.6$.
+As backend LLM for the agent, we test the flagship models for two families of state-of-the-art LLMs: \textit{OpenAI's} \textit{ChatGPT-4o} and \textit{Anthropic}'s \textit{Claude3.5-Sonnet}.
+In Appendix~\ref{app:otherllms}, we also include results for \textit{ChatGPT-4} and \textit{Claude3.5-Haiku}.
+We chose those models as prior research has identified that proprietary LLMs are the only models capable of delivering meaningful results~\cite{autoattacker, deng2023pentestgpt}.